openvinotoolkit/open_model_zoo/demos/classification_benchmark_demo/cpp_gapi/README.md

     -h                        Print a usage message.
     -i "<path>"               Required.
 Path to a folder with images or path to an image file.
     -m "<path>"               Required.
 Path to an .xml file with a trained model.
-    -auto_resize              Optional.
-Enables resizable input.
     -labels "<path>"          Required.
 Path to .txt file with labels.
-    -layout "<string>"        Optional.
-Specify inputs layouts.
-Ex.
-NCHW or input0:NCHW,input1:NC in case of more than one input.
     -gt "<path>"              Optional.
 Path to ground truth .txt file.
     -d "<device>"             Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 The demo will look for a suitable plugin for device specified.
     -nthreads "<integer>"     Optional.
 Specify count of threads.